Gmina Lichnowy

 Gmina Lichnowy is a rural gmina (administrative district) in Malbork County, Pomeranian Voivodeship, in northern Poland.
 Its seat is the village of Lichnowy, which lies approximately 12 km north-west of Malbork and 34 km south-east of the regional capital Gdańsk.

-The gmina covers an area of 88.7 km2, and as of 2006 its total population is 4,427.
+The gmina covers an area of 88.7 km2, and as of 2022 its population was 4,427.

 Villages

 Gmina Lichnowy contains the villages and settlements of Boręty, Boręty Drugie, Boręty Pierwsze, Dąbrowa, Lichnówki, Lichnówki Pierwsze, Lichnowy, Lisewo Malborskie, Parszewo, Pordenowo, Starynia, Stożki, Szymankowo and Tropiszewo.

 Neighbouring gminas

 Gmina Lichnowy is bordered by the town of Tczew and by the gminas of Malbork, Miłoradz, Nowy Staw, Ostaszewo, Suchy Dąb and Tczew.